jaypyles/obsidian-to-bookstack/README.md

 shelves = ["private"]
 ```

+Any shelves in `wiki.excluded.shelves` will not be uploaded to Bookstack.

 ## Structure

 The structure of the Obsidian Vault is pretty specific as it mirrors the Bookstack structure to be as in sync as possible.